quicwg/base-drafts/draft-ietf-quic-transport.md

 Fixed Bit:

-: The next bit (0x40) of byte 0 is set to 1.
+: The next bit (0x40) of byte 0 is set to 1, unless the packet is a Version Negotiation packet.
 Packets containing a zero value for this bit are not valid packets in this version and MUST be discarded.
-A value of 1 for this bit allows QUIC to coexist with other protocols; see
+A value of 1 for this bit allows QUIC to coexist with other protocols; see {{?RFC7983}}.
-  {{?RFC7983}}.

 Long Packet Type: